 - 14. The maximum recommended slope operating angle is 15 degrees or 26% grade.
 When operating the machine on a slope, reduce speed and use caution to start, stop, and maneuver.
 To prevent tipping or loss of control of the machine, avoid sharp turns or sudden changes in direction.
 Do not operate the machine on a slope greater than 15 degrees. - 15.
 Never adjust cutting height with the engine running.
 Before adjusting cutting height or servicing, disengage the blade clutch (PTO), stop the engine, and remove the ignition key.
-Wait for all movement to stop before getting off the seat.

-NOTE: A blade/blower brake should normally stop drive line rotation within five (5) seconds of disengaging the PTO clutch.

-- 16. For side discharge mower decks, do not operate with the grass deflector shield removed.
+Wait for all movement to stop before getting off the seat. - NOTE: A blade/blower brake should normally stop drive line rotation within five (5) seconds of disengaging the PTO clutch. - 16.
+For side discharge mower decks, do not operate with the grass deflector shield removed.
 Keep the deflector in the lowest possible posi- - 17.
-When using the tilt-up deck, observe the following: - a.
+For tractors equipped with tilt-up deck, observe the following: - a.
 Do not move tractor with deck in tilt-up position. - b.
 Never tilt body forward with deck in tilt-up position. - 18.
-Do not operate the machine with the grass catcher in the DUMP position or with the back door OPEN.
+For GHS equipped models, do not operate the machine with the grass catcher in the DUMP position or with the back door OPEN.
 Dangerous projectiles may be thrown out of the discharge chute or the back of the grass catcher. - 19.
-Use care when closing the grass catcher door.
+For GHS equipped models, use care when closing the grass catcher door.
 Keep fingers and hands away from the hinge and pinch points when the door is being closed.
 Also, keep fingers and hands clear of the door frame.
 The door may slam shut with considerable force.

-- 20. In case of a cloqued or plugged mower deck or GHS catching system: - Disengage the blade clutch (PTO), engage the parking brake, and turn the engine off before leaving the seat. - b.
-LOOK to make sure blade drive shaft and blower drive pulley movement has stopped before trying to unclog the system. - c.
-Disconnect the spark plug wires. - d.
+- 20. In case of a clogged or plugged mower deck or GHS catching system: - Disengage the blade clutch (PTO), engage the parking brake, and turn the engine off before leaving the seat. - b.
+LOOK to make sure blade drive shaft and blower drive pulley movement has stopped before trying to unclog the system. - Disconnect the electrical plug on the fuel shut-off solenoid. - d.
 Never place hands under the deck or in the GHS blower - use a stick or similar tool to remove clogged material. - 21.
 If the cutting blades strike a solid object or the machine begins to vibrate abnormally, immediately disengage the blade clutch (PTO), stop the engine, and wait for all moving parts to stop.
-To prevent accidental starting, disconnect the spark plug wires.
+To prevent accidental starting, disconnect the electrical plug on the fuel shut-off solenoid.
 Thoroughly inspect the mower and repair any damage before restarting the engine and operating the mower.
-Make sure cutter blades are in good condition and blade nuts are torqued to 60 lb·ft (81 N·m) for gear driven decks, and blade bolts torqued to 70 lb·ft (95 N·m) for belt driven decks. - 22.
+Make sure cutter blades are in good condition and blade nuts are torqued to 60 lb·ft (81 N·m) for gear driven decks, and blade bolts torqued to 70 lb ft (95 N·m) for belt driven decks. - 22.
 Do not touch the engine or muffler while the engine is running or immediately after stopping the engine.
 These areas may be hot enough to cause serious burns. - 23.
+Never remove the radiator pressure cap when the engine is hot (hot water may spray and cause burns). - 24.
+Do not use ether or any starting fluid to assist starting the engine in cold weather. - 25.
 When leaving the machine unattended, disengage the blade clutch (PTO), stop the engine, and remove the key.